 For best results, write in a journal to avoid the potentially stressful effects of your phone.
 If you don’t like writing by hand, typing your thoughts on a computer is also acceptable.

 “I found that writing my to-do list or random thoughts down before bed was helpful in reducing my anxiety level.
 It allowed me to feel more at peace and ‘complete’ at the end of the day.
 Although I didn’t necessarily feel more well-rested the next day, I found that I fell asleep faster than I usually do, and didn’t stay awake for long when I woke up in the middle of the night.
 I felt more organized and relaxed.” – Jen R., Claims Specialist

 Test 9: Sleep with your phone outside your room

-How many times have you checked the clock after scrolling through your Insta feed, only to realize it’s way past your bedtime?
+How many times have you checked the clock after scrolling through pictures of your friends, or oddly satisfying videos on your Instagram feed, only to realize it’s way past your bedtime?